Bitcoin-Wildlife-Sanctuary/bitcoin-circle-stark/README.md

 - **Merkle Tree**
   * implementation of Merkle path verification using hints and `OP_CAT + OP_SHA256`.

-Currently, the next step is to implement the FRI protocol, which reasons about the degree of a quotient polynomial.
+The next step is to implement the FRI protocol, which reasons about the degree of a quotient polynomial.

+---

 ### Channel